Skip over main navigation

 • Communities Together

-A new project that hopes to create local services to support people in Clydach and Gower to remain in their own homes.
+Communities Together helps to create local services to support people in Swansea to remain in their own homes.

 One to one support to help people get to grips with technology.